ychnh/ychnh.github.io/md/A.study_guide.md

 # Guiding Questions

+* What are we studying here?
+Knowledge acquisition and internalization
 * What are the key themes?
 * What are you qurious about?
 * Why is it interesting/significant?